-A special ELAN DRCTM setting, called "Flow Delay", needs to be changed from its default setting to avoid the problem of the ELAN software forcing a time delay of several seconds before collecting data at the start of a chromatographic run when in DRC mode.
-This setting can only be changed by entering the ELAN software's Service Mode.
+A special DRCTM setting, called "Flow Delay", needs to be changed from its default setting to avoid the problem of the ICP-MS software forcing a time delay of several seconds before collecting data at the start of a chromatographic run when in DRC mode.
+With the ELAN, this setting can only be changed by entering the ELAN® software's service mode.
 This change only needs to be done once per software installation or upgrade, or if the setting was deliberately changed by a field service engineer.
 It is a good idea to inform the service engineer who intends to perform work on the instrument of the importance of returning the "Flow Delay" to the non-default value of 1.